True Sports: Current channels

-True Sport 2
+True Sports 2

-True Sport 2 originally launched as SuperSport.
-It was the extra sports channel along with SuperSport Gold.
-SuperSport replaced by UBC Super Sport 2: Action in November 2004.
-UBC Super Sport 2: Action airs WWE, fighting sports, Extreme sport, Water sports and Local sports.
+True Sports 2 originally launched as SuperSport 2 and was rebranded to SuperSport upon the renaming of the main channel.
+The channel was often used as a backup channel whenever competitions were occurring at the same time.
+SuperSport was replaced by SuperSport Action in November 2004.
+SuperSport Action airs WWE programming and pay-per-view events, fighting sports, extreme sports, water sports and local sports.

-On 1 August 2007, UBC Super Sport 2: Action has rebranded as True Sport 2.
+On 1 August 2007, SuperSport Action was rebranded as True Sport 2.
 True Sport 2 now mainly airs Thai League T1 and other football related live coverage and programmes.

-True Sport 5
+True Sports 5

-True Sport 5 firstly launched on 1 August 2007 until it was replaced by pay-per-view True Sport Club Channels on 10 January 2009.
+True Sports 5 firstly launched on 1 August 2007 until it was replaced by pay-per-view True Sport Club Channels on 10 January 2009.
 True Sport 5 has relaunched to covers Golf.

-True Sport 6
+True Sports 6

-True Sport 6 originally launched as True Sport Extra 2 on 1 August 2007.
+True Sports 6 originally launched as True Sport Extra 2 on 1 August 2007.
 It was using as extra channel for live coverage sports along with True Sport Extra 1.
 True Sport 6 replaced True Sport Extra 2 on 1 April 2010.
 It mainly broadcasts Boxing.

-True Sport 7
+True Sports 7

-True Sport 7 replaced Special Sports on 1 November 2012.
+True Sports 7 replaced Special Sports on 1 November 2012.
 It mainly airs Badminton, Volleyball and Snooker matches featuring Thai athletics.

-True Sport HD
+True Sports HD

-True Sport HD launched in May 2010.
+True Sports HD launched in May 2010.
 It was the first high-definition dedicated sport channel in Thailand.
 It mainly broadcasts NFL, NBA, Badminton and Snooker matches in HD format.

-True Sport HD 2
+True Sports HD 2

-True Sport HD 2 launched in 2012.
+True Sports HD 2 launched in 2012.
 It was broadcasting European football in high-definition format including Premier League, La Liga, Serie A, UEFA Champions League and UEFA Europa League.
 True Sport HD 2 also simulcasted the Premier League Content Service, a dedicated Premier League channel produced by Premier League Productions until TrueVisions lost its rights to broadcast Premier League.

-True Sport HD 2 mainly airs Thai football competitions including Thai League T1, Thai FA Cup and Thai League Cup.
+True Sports HD 2 mainly airs Thai football competitions including Thai League T1, Thai FA Cup and Thai League Cup.

-True Sport HD 3
+True Sports HD 3

-True Sport HD 3 launched in 2013.
+True Sports HD 3 launched in 2013.
 It was serving as an extra channel for live coverages of various sport events.

-True Sport HD 4
+True Sports HD 4

-True Sport HD 4 originally launched as True Sport Extra 1 on 1 August 2007, was using as extra channel for live coverage of Premier League matches and later added rugby union matches from Setanta Sports Asia.
+True Sports HD 4 originally launched as True Sport Extra 1 on 1 August 2007, was using as extra channel for live coverage of Premier League matches and later added rugby union matches from Setanta Sports Asia.
 It was rebranded as True Sport 8 in July 2013 then upgraded to HD broadcast channel True Sport HD 4 in August 2013.
 It simultaneously air Setanta Sports Asia and live football coverage when needs.

-True Tennis HD
+True Tennis

-True Tennis HD launched as UBC Super Sport 4: Zoccer in 2004.
+True Tennis launched as UBC Zoccer in 2004.
 It was aired programmes from football club channels including MUTV, LFC TV, Arsenal TV and Chelsea TV.
-True Sport 4 replaced UBC Super Sport 4: Zoccer on 1 August 2007.
+True Sport 4 replaced UBC Zoccer on 1 August 2007.
 It was broadcasting golf from PGA Tour and tennis before converted to HD tennis-dedicated channel True Tennis HD.
 It airs tennis programmes mostly from ATP Tour, WTA Tour and US Open.